Almonds are extremely nutritious nuts for hair, beauty, and body.

 - Warm slightly over a bowl of hot water.

-- Spread over dry hair, smoothening through and massage into your scalp as well.
+- Spread over dry hair, smoothening through, and massage into your scalp as well.

 - Cover with a shower cap and leave on for an hour then co-wash your hair.

 You’ll be left with soft deeply moisturized hair.
-You can apply a leave in prior to styling or style as is depending on how your hair feels.
+You can apply a leave-in prior to styling or style as is depending on how your hair feels.

 Almond Milk & Bentonite Clay Detoxifying Mask for Hair

 This recipe is super for dry and damaged chemically processed hair.
 I discussed the awesomeness of clay in The Power of Aztec Healing Clay for Hair.
-You will need 1 cup of almond milk and 2 heaped tablespoons of bentonite healing clay.

 - Warm up the almond milk slightly.
 Pour into the clay and allow to sit for a few minutes.